Air Transport Services Group: History

+ATSG ceased to hold an equity interest in West Atlantic AB, upon its acquisition by Lusat Air, a Spanish company, in June 2019.

-On February 24, 2020, CEO Joe Hete announced his retirement effective on May 7, 2020 after 40 years of service to ATSG and its subsidiary companies.
-On May 7, 2020, Joe Hete was elected as Chairman of the Board for ATSG and Rich Corrado was elected CEO and President of ATSG.
+On February 24, 2020, CEO Joe Hete announced his retirement effective on May 7, 2020, after 40 years of service to ATSG and its subsidiary companies.
+On May 7, 2020, Joe Hete was elected as chairman of the board for ATSG and Rich Corrado was elected CEO and President of ATSG.

-In June, 2020, Air Transport Services Group, Inc. has deployed a Boeing 767-300 converted freighter in June in support of the DHL Express network in Asia under the terms of a stand-alone ACMI agreement with DHL-Bahrain.
+In June 2020, Air Transport Services Group, Inc. has deployed a Boeing 767-300 converted freighter in June in support of the DHL Express network in Asia under the terms of a stand-alone ACMI agreement with DHL-Bahrain.

-December 2020, ATSG is named to the Forbes Best Small Companies List for 2020.

-May 2021, ATSG and GA Telesis announced a joint venture that will establish an engine hospital facility in the United States.
+In May 2021, ATSG and Fort Lauderdale aerospace firm GA Telesis announced a joint venture to establish an Engine Services facility in the United States; GA Telesis had previously constructed an engine facility at Helsinki Airport in Finland.
+It was later announced in 2022 that the Wilmington Air Park in Clinton County, Ohio, was selected to be the site of a Special Procedures Aeroengine Hospital (SPAH).
+ATSG and GA Telesis received a 1.3 percent tax credit designated for job creation from Ohio's tax credit authority, with JobsOhio also providing financial assistance for the construction, estimating that 50 new high-paying jobs would come to Wilmington through the repair facility.
+By November 2023, the Wilmington SPAH would receive certification from the American FAA, and later the European Union's EASA in April 2024, initially servicing aircraft engines manufactured by GE Aerospace and CFM International.

+In November 2024, it announced it had reached an agreement to be acquired by Stonepeak.
+In April 2025, this transaction was finalized.